zhehaowang/zhehao.me/quotes.md

 In theoretical matters, the best of ideas is hurt by uncritical acceptance and thrives on critical examination."
 -- How to Solve it

 "The more you work, the better you do.
-It’s that simple.
+It's that simple.
-The more you try to do, the more life you’ll have."
+The more you try to do, the more life you'll have."
 -- Bloomberg by Bloomberg

-"Life, I’ve found, works the following way: daily, you are presented with many small and surprising opportunities.
+"Life, I've found, works the following way: daily, you are presented with many small and surprising opportunities.
 Sometimes you seize one that takes you to the top.
 Most, though, if valuable at all, take you only a little way.
 To succeed, you must string together many small incremental advances - rather than count on hitting the lottery jackpot once."
 -- Bloomberg by Bloomberg

 "Constantly enhance your skills, put in as many hours as possible, and make tactical plans for the next few steps.
 Then, based on what actually occurs, look one more move ahead and adjust the plan.
 Take lots of chances, and make lots of individual, spur-of-the-moment decisions."
 -- Bloomberg by Bloomberg

 "Planning has its place; the actual thought process sometimes leads to great new ideas.
-But you can only accomplish what’s possible when you get there."
+But you can only accomplish what's possible when you get there."
 -- Bloomberg by Bloomberg

-"Stay flexible, often what we accomplished isn’t what we set out to do."
+"Stay flexible, often what we accomplished isn't what we set out to do."
 -- Bloomberg by Bloomberg

-"Whatever your idea is, you’ve got to do more of it than anyone else - a task that is easier if you structure your things such that you like doing them.
+"Whatever your idea is, you've got to do more of it than anyone else - a task that is easier if you structure your things such that you like doing them.
 Start with a small piece, fulfill one goal at a time, on time.
 Do it with all things in life.
 Sit down and learn one-syllable words.
-You can’t jump to the end right away, in computers, politics, love, or any other aspects of life."
+You can't jump to the end right away, in computers, politics, love, or any other aspects of life."
 -- Bloomberg by Bloomberg

-"Outsiders do only what’s asked at best, insiders do what’s needed."
+"Outsiders do only what's asked at best, insiders do what's needed."
 -- Bloomberg by Bloomberg

 "While you are writing this, 'they' are out to get us."
 -- Bloomberg by Bloomberg

-"In life, unlike in children’s games, second place is first loser."
+"In life, unlike in children's games, second place is first loser."
 -- Bloomberg by Bloomberg

 "We simply throw everyone interested into the deep end of the pool as it were, and stand back.
 It becomes obvious very quickly who the best 'swimmers' are.
 We just watch who people go to for help and advice."